akash7ashy/sleepydetector/README.md

 # Driver Drowsiness Detection Project
+Driver drowsiness detection is a project built using Dlib and OpenCV with Python as a backend language.

+Logic of project
+The project includes direct working with the 68 facial landmark detector and also the face detector of the Dlib library.
+The 68 facial landmark detector is a robustly trained efficient detector which detects the points on the human face using which we determine whether the eyes are open or they are closed.

 ## Project Description
 This project aims to detect driver drowsiness in real-time using computer vision techniques.
 It can be used to alert drivers who are drowsy while driving, thereby helping to prevent accidents caused by drowsy driving.